-If a killed Markov process is reducible, it is an open problem to determine which QSDs (if any at all) will be obtained from the reinforced processes $(Y_t)_{0\leq t<\infty}$ described in the introduction, by taking the limit \eqref{eq:limit of historical measure of reinforced processes}.
-We suppose that for some $\mu\in\calP(\chi)$ we have
+If a killed Markov process is reducible, even if the state space is finite it is an open problem to determine which QSDs (if any at all) will be obtained from the reinforced processes $(Y_t)_{0\leq t<\infty}$ described in the introduction, by taking the limit \eqref{eq:limit of historical measure of reinforced processes}.
+We suppose that for some $\mu,\pi\in\calP(\chi)$ we have